Air Buddies: Plot

-Sniffer (voiced by Don Knotts) introduces the five Air Buddies, describes their personalities and recaps how the puppies' father, Air Bud, made the town of Fernfield famous through his love of sports.
+Sniffer introduces the five Air Buddies, describes their personalities and recaps how the puppies' father, Air Bud, made the town of Fernfield famous through his love of sports.
 When their families leave home for a basketball game, the puppies get into trouble with their sitter, Mrs. Niggles, by playing with balls of yarn and eating a blueberry pie.
-This prompts their owners to finally put the puppies up for adoption.
+This prompts their owners to put the puppies up for adoption.

-Meanwhile, Selkirk Tander (Holmes Osborne) tries to impress Mr. Livingston's (Steve Makaj) son, Bartleby Livingston by showing him a female tiger for his birthday, but Bartleby wanted an animal he can play with.
-He wants Air Bud (Buddy) because Buddy can play sports.
-Mr. Livingston offers $500,000 if Selkirk can get Buddy.
+Meanwhile, Selkirk Tander tries to impress Mr. Livingstone's son Bartleby by showing him a tiger for his birthday, but Bartleby wants an animal he can play with.
+He wants Air Bud because Buddy can play sports.
+Livingstone offers $500,000 if Selkirk can get Buddy.
 Selkirk then sends his nephew Grim and assistant Denning to capture Buddy.

-At school, Noah and Henry collect every boy and girl's profile sheets and photos.
-According to sources, B-dawg got the most applications.
 After deciding which children would make good owners, the family decides to call them the next day.
 Grim and Denning arrive at Buddy's home, only to see Buddy and Molly at the same time, thinking there are two Air Buds or they are mates.
 The next morning, the pups decide to run away.
-Grim and Denning follow them, and manage to catch Budderball by luring him with a doughnut.
+Grim and Denning follow them, and manage to catch Budderball by luring him with a donut.
 When the other Buddies go and find Budderball, they are also captured and used as bait to catch Buddy and Molly.
-Buddy manages to free the Buddies but Denning traps him with a net.
-Molly attempts to save Buddy but gets herself captured.
+Buddy manages to free the Buddies, but Denning traps him with a net.
+Molly attempts to save Buddy, but is captured.
 Denning and Grim put Buddy and Molly in the truck, while the buddies chase after them.

 In wine country, Selkirk is pleased that Denning and Grim captured both Buddy and Molly so he can have them breed puppies and sell them for money.
 When Grim explains that Buddy and Molly already had puppies, which Denning let get away, Selkirk tells them to lock the dogs in the wine cellar and go and capture them.
 Selkirk also appoints Grim as the leader of the mission to capture the Buddies.
 Grim and Denning go back to Buddy's home to capture the Buddies but with no luck.
-The Buddies have sniffed their way to a drive-in movie theater, where Grim and Denning are watching 101 Dalmatians.
-The Buddies find their way to the projection room and walk in front of the projector, their shadows attracting Denning and Grim's attention.
-They are soon confronted by bikers who correctly believe their intentions of harming the Buddies, resulting in them being ambushed and tied up to the screen, after which the crowd hurls popcorn and other food items at them.
+The Buddies find their way to the projection room of a drive-in theater and walk in front of the projector, their shadows attracting Denning and Grim's attention.
+The two are confronted by bikers who correctly believe their intentions of harming the Buddies, resulting in them being ambushed and tied up to the screen.